lvang5/real-estate/README.md

 # Real Estate Listing
-I created a MEAN stack application that allows a user to have 3 different view home, rental, and sale.
+I created a SEAN stack application that allows a user to have 3 different view home, rental, and sale.
 Within the views are images of properties that are available.
 This list will be updated consistently as a user adds additional homes.
 Feel free to contact me if you have any questions/comments.

 ## Built with these technologies:
 - HTML